 As MD of Time Out International, the globetrotter helped launch media businesses in 37 cities from Accra to Zagreb, and founded publishing projects from Paris to Buenos Aires.
 Now advising openDemocracy, and on the boards of Makerversity and Goldsmiths University, these days she is happy to travel the future via the Atlas, rather than Boeing 747.

-Strange fruit who likes to speak human.
-After decades of writing scripts and producing for MTV, National Geographic and The Creators Project, and writing disgraceful autobiographical short stories (under the guise of fiction) for Dazed & Confused, Sabotage Times and HERO Magazine, the storytelling adventurer hopes that showcasing the people doing “really good stuff” will rub off – on everyone.
+The voice of the Atlas.
+After decades writing scripts and producing for MTV, National Geographic and The Creators Project – and writing disgraceful autobiographical short stories (under the guise of fiction) for Dazed & Confused, Sabotage Times and HERO Magazine – the storytelling adventurer hopes showcasing the people doing “really good stuff” will rub off.
+On everyone.

 Originally a marine biologist, the co-founder of international sustainability agency Futerra helps organisations ‘imagine better’ and then make it happen.
 He circumnavigated the globe without getting on a plane and then wrote a book about the adventures, Only Planet.
 When not advising clients he also sits on the Board of Greenpeace UK, Energy Revolution and Growing Underground.